Face to Face: A Live Recording: Background

 Comparing the live recordings with the original studio versions of the songs performed, Harley added, "They knock spots off them.
 In most cases they're 10 times better."
 However, Harley did admit he hadn't enjoyed the process of mixing the tracks, "To me, it's a very uncreative operation.
 It's only, after all, engineering and engineering is an evil, and not particularly exciting, necessity."
 He added to Record Mirror in July 1977, "The big thing for me was to get the audiences right.
 I wanted it to sound like one concert, when in fact, it's culled from different halls.
 The audience clapping on the opening cut is 3,500 people recorded in Birmingham, while the next cut is 2,200 in Newcastle.
 I didn't want any of that stuff where it sounds different from cut to cut or you fade out the applause.
 I wanted this to sound like one show and as live as it could be."

+The selected songs for Face to Face: A Live Recording were representative of the band's entire show on their December 1976 tour, but the running order was changed and two tracks, "Innocence and Guilt" and "Is It True What They Say?", were omitted altogether as it was felt they did not translate well onto vinyl.

 Once the mixing of the live recordings was completed, Harley disbanded Cockney Rebel, with the news being announced in the press on 5 July 1977.
 Harley told the Daily Mirror, "They understand that Steve Harley & Cockney Rebel have come to the end of an era – that is partly why I made the live album – and that I have to go on and do other things."
 Harley signed to EMI for a further three years and began recording his debut solo album Hobo with a Grin.